hlts2/go-json-protobuf-unmarshal-of-image/README.md

 # Golang Unmarshal Benchmark
-Benchmark of unmarshalling image data by JSON and Protobuf
+Benchmark of unmarshalling image data by JSON and Protocol Buffers

 ## Description